zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

    ("SOA Query").

 2. Create the following empty sets:
-   1. Name server name and IP ("Auth Response on SOA Query").
+   1. Name server name and IP address ("Auth Response on SOA Query").
-   2. Name server name and IP ("Broken NS").
+   2. Name server name and IP address ("Broken NS").
-   3. Name server name and IP ("NS not auth").
+   3. Name server name and IP address ("NS not auth").
    4. Name server name ("NS Cannot Resolve Into IP").
-   5. Name server name and IP ("No Response From NS").
+   5. Name server name and IP address ("No Response From NS").
-   6. Name server name and IP plus [RCODE Name] ("Unexpected RCODE").
+   6. Name server name, IP address and [RCODE Name] ("Unexpected RCODE").
-   7. Name server name and IP ("Delegation NS").
+   7. Name server name with IP address set ("Delegation NS").

-3. Populate the set *Delegation NS* with name and IP address for the name servers of the delegation of *Child Zone*.
+3. Populate the set *Delegation NS* with name and the set of IP addresses for each name from the name servers of the delegation of *Child Zone*.
    1. If the test is an undelegated test, then:
       1. Use *Undelegated NS*, *Undelegated Glue IP* and *Undelegated Non-Glue IP*.